Being Grateful in Times of Hardship

 During times of calamity, God has provided His protection time and again.
 He placed people in my path to assist me in seeking refuge from abuse.

-The Police officer who stepped in and pressed domestic abuse charges for me.
-He paved the way for an order of protection and escape.
+The Police officer who stepped in and pressed domestic abuse charges for me paved the way for an order of protection and escape.
 The kind minister who drove me to Social Services while running away in fear.

-I’m most grateful for God’s constant presence in my life; His grace, guidance, provisions, correction and unconditional love.
+I’m most grateful for God’s constant presence: His grace, guidance, provisions, correction, and unconditional love.
 I would not be the person I am today without Him.

-It’s easy to focus on negative things when the negatives far outweigh the positive things.
-I’m thankful for the gentle reminder to be grateful during times of hardship.
+Focusing on negative things is easy when the negatives far outweigh the positive ones.
+I’m thankful for the gentle reminder to be grateful during hardship.

 Related Post: